v-makoud/Azure-Industry-docs/azure-industry-docs/retail/visual-search-use-case-overview.md

 - Ingesting and filtering images
 - Storage and retrieval techniques
-- Featurization, encoding or &quot;hashing&quot;
+- Featurization, encoding or "hashing"
 - Similarity measures or distances and ranking

  ![](./assets/visual-search-use-case-overview/visual-search-pipeline.png)